CrossTimbersDayCamp/crosstimbersdaycamp.github.io/_posts/2019-07-15-session-recap.md

 We would love to hear from all of our parents!
 Click on this link to fill out the post-camp survey: [bit.ly/XTTC2019](http://bit.ly/XTTC2019)

-Final update on shirts: we received shirts from council for those on our list whose kids did not receive the correct size.
-Please contact us at crosstimbersdaycamp@gmail.com if your scout still has not received the correct shirt size.
+Final update on shirts: we recieved shirts from council for those on our list whose kids did not recieve the correct size.
+Please contact us at crosstimbersdaycamp@gmail.com if your scout still has not recieved the correct shirt size.

 If a scout attended camp every day, he likely completed the following requirements: